-Composting or the biological degradation of poultry manure produces a material with several advantages with respect to handling by reducing volume, mass of dry matter, doors, fly attraction and weed seed viability (Sweeten, 1980).
+Composting or the biological degradation of poultry manure produces a material with several advantages with respect to handling by reducing volume, mass of dry matter, odours, fly attraction and weed seed viability (Sweeten, 1980).
 Composting poultry manure under anaerobic conditions helps for greater recovery of final product and negligible loss of nutrients particularly nitrogen (Kirchmann and Witter, 1989).

 Even though poultry manure contains more amount of nutrients than other manures, the research work on poultry manure is less, since poultry population is concentrated only in certain areas and hence the manure availability also.
-Moreover poultry manure containing more nutrients, if applied to the intercropping system, may even help to reduce the fertilizer levels to the main crop even without applying inorganic fertilizers to the intercrop.
+Moreover poultry manure containing more nutrients, if applied to cassava, may even help to reduce the application of inorganic fertilizers.
 With these ideas in view, the present study was formulated.